 Flo Ziegfeld's Girl: Anna Held

 Born in Warsaw, Poland, to a Jewish family, Anna Held often headlined the Folies-Bergere.
-Later, Held would claim Paris as her birthplace, shave a few years off her age, and convert to Catholicism upon marrying a Uruguayan playboy, Maximo Carrera.
+Later, Held claimed Paris as her birthplace, shaved a few years off her age, and converted to Catholicism upon marrying a Uruguayan playboy, Maximo Carrera.
 With Carrera, Held had a daughter named Liane.
 In 1896, Held met Florenz Ziegfeld when he hired her to be in one of his productions.

-By 1897, the two were in love and despite being able to marry legally (her first husband would not grant her a divorce).
+By 1897, the two were in love despite being unable to marry legally (her first husband would not grant her a divorce).
 However, after seven years, they were considered husband and wife by New York’s common law.
 It was Held who inspired the ‘Ziegfeld Follies.’
-Sadly, Helld died at the age of 46 in 1918 from multiple myeloma, a rare disease at the time.
+Sadly, Held died at the age of 46 in 1918 from multiple myeloma, a rare disease at the time.

 Her funeral was held at Campbell’s in NYC and was well attended by stars of the era, except for Ziegfeld, who disliked funerals.
 Held’s “Empire-Style” burial site boasts a stone arch and two benches.
 It was purchased for her by actress Lillian Russell.
 Held’s funeral was one of the first in Westchester’s Gate of Heaven Cemetery.
-She was memorialized by Carl Sandburg in his poem, An ElectricSign Goes Dark.
+Carl Sandburg memorialized her in his poem An ElectricSign Goes Dark.

 Comments